Antonio Permuy: Curatorial and writing career

 In 2025, Permuy co-curated the religious solo exhibition Sacred Pilgrimage: Gaudí and Galban with Tarin Mohajeri.
 Sacred Pilgrimage featured 25 original works by AGalban created in honor of the architecture of Antoní Gaudí, with most based primarily on the Basilica of the Sagrada Familia.
 The exhibition was notable for its published media coverage, spiritual origin story, as well as being AGalban’s first traveling exhibition.
 Sacred Pilgrimage exhibited in churches, as well as galleries and community spaces, to serve as a conceptual “pilgrimage” and is set to end in Barcelona, Spain to mark the 100th anniversary of Gaudí's death and the completion of the Sagrada Familia in 2026.
 It received a sponsorship grant from the Gobioff Foundation and had an education partnership with the American Institute of Architects Tampa Bay Center for Architecture and Design.
 Through its tour, the exhibition also spawned other events that supported its cultural and educational programming, including The Art of Architecture: A Panel Discussion.
 Held in The Portico Tampa on August 8th 2025, the architecture panel was co-organized by AIA Tampa Bay and moderated by Permuy.

 Permuy has curated the work of several notable Cuban artists.
 They include leading members of the Cuban Vangaurdia generation such as Wifredo Lam, Victor Manuel, Amelia Peláez, René Portocarrero, Mario Carreño, Carlos Enriquez, and Mariano Rodríguez, as well as subsequent notable Cuban figures such as Servando Cabrera.
-He has also curated the work of prominent Cuban artists in exile such as Josignacio, Agustín Fernández, Roberto Estopiñán, Baruj Salinas, Rafael Soriano, José Mijares, Rafael Consuegra, Lourdes Gómez Franca, Dionisio Perkins, Juan González, Emilio Falero, Ramon Unzueta, Adriano Nicot, Miguel Fleitas, AGalban, Luis Marín, Pedro Hernandez, Ramón Alejandro, Miguel Rodez, Mario Torroella, Pablo and Margarita Cano, as well as living contemporary Cuban artists based in Cuba such as Manuel Mendive and Roberto Fabelo.
+He has also curated the work of prominent Cuban artists in exile such as Josignacio, Agustín Fernández, Roberto Estopiñán, Baruj Salinas, Rafael Soriano, José Mijares, Rafael Consuegra, Lourdes Gómez Franca, Dionisio Perkins, Juan González, Emilio Falero, Ramon Unzueta, Adriano Nicot, Miguel Fleitas, AGalban, Luis Marín, Pedro Hernandez, Ramón Alejandro, Miguel Rodez, Mario Torroella, Pablo and Margarita Cano, as well as living contemporary Cuban artists based in Cuba such as Manuel Mendive, Roberto Fabelo, and Oscar Alfonso.

 Permuy has also curated the work of European artists including Mathias Alten and Lajos Jámbor, and American artists such as Virginia Berresford, Neith Nevelson, Florence Baran Wise, Jenny Carrey, and Florida Highwaymen member Johnny “Hook” Daniels.
 His exhibitions are also notable for having secured loans from prominent collections including the Harn Museum of Art, the Kendall Art Center, the Alfredo Martinez Collection, as well as several fine art galleries.

 As a writer, Permuy has written published articles and analysis on Baruj Salinas, Miguel Jorge, Edel Alvarez Galban, Yamilet Sempé, Duncan McClellan and other artists.
 His work has been published in various publications including Art Business News, The Artisan Magazine, Arts Coast Magazine, Gables Living Magazine, Gables Insider, Biscayne Bay Tribune, Caplin News, as well as internationally on Brussels-based Contemporary Art Issue.